Essay Subject

 Essays should be free of any margin notes but should cite sources as necessary.

-Eligible applicants may submit their essays beginning on July 15, 2024 via the CWMP website @essaysubmissions2024@civilwarmuseumphila.org.
+Eligible applicants may submit their essays beginning September 29, 2025 via the CWMP website @ essaysubmissions2024@civilwarmuseumphila.org.

 Judging

-The Essay Winner and Honorable Mention essays will be posted on the CWMP website.
+The Essay Winner, Honorable Mention and all Finalist essays will be posted on the CWMP website, subject to receipt of appropriate permissions.

 Questions or comments: